GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: Discussion

 \subsubsection{Lyman continuum leakage}

 The escape of Lyman continuum photons is a key process in the study of how the Universe was reionised, but due to the opacity of the IGM, this quantity is usually explored using indirect tracers (e.g., \citealt{izot18,chis22,masc23}).
-A novel approach was proposed by \citet{katz20}, who used high-resolution cosmological simulations to test the presence of correlations between Lyman continuum escape fraction (hereafter $f_{esc}^{LyC}$) and a number of strong rest-UV and FIR lines.
-This resulted in strong evidence for so-called `Lyman leakers' ($f_{esc}^{LyC}>10\%$) to feature ratios of $I_{[OIII]\lambda5007}/I_{[CII]158\mu m}>1$.
+A novel approach was proposed by \citet{katz20}, who used high-resolution cosmological simulations to train a logistic regression model to predict whether a galaxy has a high Lyman continuum escape fraction ($f_{esc}^{LyC}>10\%$; `Lyman leakers') using multiple strong rest-UV and FIR lines.

+Before the advent of JWST, the most easily applied diagnostic was between two FIR lines that were observable with ALMA ($\rm [CII]158\mu m$ and $\rm [OIII]88\mu m$).
+From this diagnostic, \citet{katz20} predict that \bfourteen is likely a non-leaker.
+However, the strongest predictor of high $f_{esc}^{LyC}$ was found to be between \oiiib and \cii.
 Since \cii can trace neutral gas (e.g., \citealt{vizg22}, but see also e.g., \citealt{zane18,madd20}) and \oiiib traces ionised gas, a high value of this ratio could indicate a higher level of ionised gas and thus more avenues of escape for Lyman continuum photons.
-Here, we examine the spatially resolved distribution of this ratio for the first time.
+Here, we examine this ratio in \bfourteen.

-First, we mask all pixels of the \cii integrated flux map (see Section \ref{almamapsec}) that are $<2\times$ the RMS noise level of the map.
-The best-fit \oiiib image (assuming a fiducial PSF of $0.15''\times0.15''$; see Section \ref{spaxelbyspaxel}) is convolved with a 2D Gaussian kernel so that the resulting map has an identical PSF as the ALMA \cii image\footnote{The \textlcsc{create\_matching\_kernel} function from the Photutils package \citep{brad23} is used to determine the appropriate Gaussian kernel to match PSFs.}.
-The convolved \oiiib map is re-gridded to the pixels of the convolved \cii map.
-Each map is then converted to a uniform set of units (Jy\,km\,s$^{-1}$\,arcsec$^{-2}$), allowing a direct comparison (Figure \ref{ciioiii}).
-We find that this ratio is $>1$ for some spaxels in the core regions, providing evidence for higher $f_{esc}^{LyC}$.
-There also appears to be a north-south gradient, which may indicate asymmetric LyC leakage or astrometric misalignment (see Section \ref{almaastr})
+Because the astrometric uncertainty of the ALMA images are comparable to the spaxel size of our JWST/NIRSpec data (see Appendix \ref{astro3}), we do not consider the spatial distribution of line ratios from ALMA and JWST.
+Instead, we consider the total line flux ratios of each using the `Total' aperture (Table \ref{aper_table}).